Chinese cuisine: Dairy products

-Chinese in earlier dynasties evidently drank milk and ate dairy products, although not necessarily from cows, but perhaps kumis (fermented mare's milk) or goat's milk.
+Chinese in earlier dynasties evidently drank milk and ate dairy products, although not necessarily from cows, but kumis (fermented mare's milk) or goat's milk.
+Kumis was historically consumed in northern China.

 Historically, many Chinese chefs tried not to use milk, because of the high rate of lactose intolerance among the Chinese population.
 However, today, dairy products are increasingly used in Chinese cuisine, such as the "double skin milk" dessert in Guangdong Province, the Rubing (milk cake) cheese in Yunnan, and yoghurt in Qinghai and Xinjiang.
 China has a wide variety of dairy desserts that are very popular.

 Cold dishes

 Cold dishes are usually served before the main meal.
-Besides salad and pickles as appetizers, they can range from jelly, beancurd, noodle salad, cooked meat and sausages, to jellyfish or cold soups.
+Besides salad and pickles as appetizers, they can range from jelly, beancurd, noodle salad, cooked meat, and sausages to jellyfish or cold soups.

 Chinese sausages vary from region to region.
 The most common sausage is made of pork and pork fat.
 The flavor is generally salty-sweet in Southern China.
 In other parts of China, sausages are salted to be preserved.
 Chinese sausage is prepared in many different ways, including oven-roasting, stir-frying, and steaming.